Liberals to finance promises with new taxes

 And non-resident foreigners who own vacant property in cities like Vancouver and Toronto, where speculation is a concern, would face a "consistent national tax."

 The Liberals would also crack down on tax loopholes that they say allow large corporations to excessively deduct debt to artificially reduce the amount of taxes they pay.
-And they would conduct a comprehensive review of government spending and tax expenditures, with a focus on tax measures that disproportionately benefit the wealthiest individuals and large corporations.
+And they would conduct a comprehensive review of government spending and tax expenditures, with a focus on tax measures that disproportionately benefit the wealthiest individuals and large corporations — a measure the platform estimates would bring in $2 billion in the first year, rising to $3 billion by the fourth year.

 On the flip side, the Liberals would offer a host of tax breaks for middle-class Canadians, including raising the basic personal tax exemption to $15,000 for individuals earning less than $147,000.